-Penn is consistently ranked as one of the 10 universities in the country as a liberal arts based research institution that is also home to the #1 business school in the country – Wharton.
-Penn seeks students who strive to follow the mission of their founder, Benjamin Franklin, who sought to apply his knowledge in “service to society” to the Penn community, the city of Philadelphia, and the world.
-Each year, the University of Pennsylvania Admissions Selection Committee seeks to enroll a class of 2,445 scholars, scientists, artists, athletes, and entrepreneurs.
+Penn is consistently ranked as one of the top 10 universities in the country as a liberal arts-based research institution.
+The university is home to the #1 business school in the country: Wharton.
+Penn seeks students who strive to promote the mission of their founder, Benjamin Franklin, who sought to apply his knowledge in “service to society” to the Penn community, the city of Philadelphia, and the world.
+Each year, the University of Pennsylvania Admissions Selection Committee welcomes a diverse class of scholars, scientists, artists, athletes, and entrepreneurs.

-As a checklist, here’s a list of what you’ll need to get into Penn:
+Here’s a checklist of what you’ll need to get into Penn: